MukeshAdhvaryu/ASP.NETCore.MicroServices.Common/README.md

 Try FindAll (ISearchParameter searchParameter) method.

-## UPDATE: Support for ClassDta and MemberData attributes added.
+## UPDATE: Support for ClassData and MemberData attributes added.

 ClassData attribute is mapped to: ArgSourceAttribute\<T\> where T: ArgSource ArgSource is an abstract class with an abstract property IEnumerable<object[]> Data {get; }